List of Punisher supporting characters: Curtis Hoyle

 Curtis Hoyle is a fictional character in the Marvel Comics Universe.
 He first appeared in The Punisher #1 (July 1987), and was created by writer Mike Baron and artist Klaus Janson.

 A lieutenant in the Vietnam War, Hoyle fought alongside Frank Castle before returning home to the U.S. where they parted ways.
 Hoyle turned to a life of crime with the Rockhouse Corporation where he quickly rose in the ranks to be second in command.
-He reunited with Castle disguised himself hoping to get close to Hoyle's boss.
+He reunited with Castle, who disguised himself, hoping to get close to Hoyle's boss.
 However, Hoyle saw through Castle's disguise and tried to kill the man.
 Hoyle was no match for Castle who threw him out of a helicopter to his death.

 Curtis Hoyle in other media

-Curtis Hoyle appeared in The Punisher, portrayed by Jason R. Moore.
-He has a prosthetic leg, having lost the lower portion of his left leg to an IED, and still maintains contact with Frank Castle after their service.
-In season one, he is an insurance salesman who also runs a group therapy of which Frank only visits from outside.
-Curtis is well aware of Frank's activities as the Punisher and even admits that he would have helped hunt the people that killed the Castle family.
-He is also a former US Navy Special Amphibious Reconnaissance Corpsman.
-Curtis is later visited by David Lieberman to assist Frank after he sustained serious injuries during a fight.
-He attempts to help one of his therapy visitors, Lewis Wilson, but he slowly loses his sanity and beats and ties up Curtis to a bomb.
-However, Frank manages to rescue him.
-In season two, Curtis is trying to move on with his life and has started dating a woman named Delia.
-However, he is dragged back in when confronted by Billy Russo.
-With no other options, he teams up with Frank and Dinah Madani to locate and kill Billy.
+Curtis Hoyle appears in The Punisher, portrayed by Jason R. Moore.
+Introduced in the first season, this version is a former US Navy Special Amphibious Reconnaissance Corpsman who lost his left leg to an IED, leading to him acquiring a prosthetic leg, and went on to become an insurance salesman as well as run a therapy group.
+Additionally, he stays in contact with Frank Castle after their service and is aware of the latter's activities as the Punisher, personally admitting that he would have helped him find the people who killed his family.
+He will return in the untitled television special.